causalens/cai-causal-graph/docs/time_series_causal_graph.md

 ts_cg: TimeSeriesCausalGraph

-maxlag = ts_cg.variables
+variables = ts_cg.variables
 ```

 ## Other methods
 For all the other base properties and methods (e.g. how to query nodes and edges), please refer to the documentation of `cai_causal_graph.causal_graph.CausalGraph`,
-from which `cai_causal_graph.causal_graph.TimeSeriesCausalGraph` inherits all the fonctionalities.
+from which `cai_causal_graph.causal_graph.TimeSeriesCausalGraph` inherits all the functionalities.